adilmohak/django-lms/README.md

 I build this student management and e-learning system using django and Bootstrap for the front-end.
 You can watch the video on YouTube to find out how the app works in real time https://youtu.be/ytP-k95F0ug

-for the quiz part I refer from this github repo -> https://github.com/tomwalker/django_quiz
+For the quiz part, I used this repo as a reference -> https://github.com/tomwalker/django_quiz

 Quizzes